-How To Calculate Customer Acquisition Cost
+How to calculate Customer Acquisition Cost (CAC)

 Calculating your brand’s customer acquisition cost allows you to assess their acquisition spending at the most granular level on a per customer basis.
 This is done by dividing the total amount spent on customer acquisition by the total number of customers acquired, as shown in the equation below.

 This is customer acquisition cost in its simplest form.
 A brand that uses the above formula will be able to easily calculate their lifetime CAC, which is a historic measure of the average cost to acquire a customer since the creation of the brand.

 Lifetime customer acquisition cost is a great tool for general trend analysis but sometimes you’ll want to get a little more current.
 In these instances, it’s best to calculate CAC on a per period basis using the formula below.